dward2/BME547/Assignments/01_tool_setup_git_intro.md

        sure that the path (`/usr/local/bin/python3.8`) matches the actual path on your computer.
 For example, verify the version number is correct.
+       + You will need to do the same thing with the `pip` package installer.
+       Type `pip --version` at the command line and an output similar to `pip 19.0.3 from /Library/Python/2.7/site-packages/pip-19.0.3-py2.7.egg/pip (python 2.7)`
+       will be shown.
+If it refers to version 2, type `pip3 --version` to make sure that `pip3` was installed as part of the  `python3` install (it should have been).
+Then, if you like, you can alias the `pip3` via `echo "alias pip=/usr/local/bin/pip3" >> ~/.bashrc` or whatever the correct path should be.

    **Windows** users have three options:
    a) Download and install from <https://www.python.org/> as described above.